j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-027-Operational-Experience-Replaced-Organizational-Debate.md

 Operation generated evidence.

-For organizational design, evidence obtained through operational experience proved more valuable than extended theoretical debate.
+Organizational design required more than well-defined responsibilities.

+It required evidence that the proposed structure could actually be operated over the long term.

-Operational reality became the project's primary source of organizational decision context.
+Operational reality therefore became the project's primary source of organizational decision context.

 ---